The Official Home Page of the United States Army

-- Featured Photo Armed forces full honors farewell ceremony
+- Featured Photo Sunrise run

 - Spotlight 2016 Year in Photos